Dussehra & Navaratri

 Diwali (late October or early November), the festival of lights, is another Hindu festival that honors the victory of good over evil.
 It marks the return of Lord Rama and his wife Sita, after she was rescued from Ravan.
 This is a special family occasion that you can be involved in by staying at a homestay.

 Christmas (December 25 each year) celebrates the birth of Lord Jesus.
 It's a significant festival, despite Christianity not being a major religion in India, and there's traditional Christmas cheer in many parts of the country.

 Republic Day (January 26 each year) commemorates India's adoption of a republic constitution on January 26, 1950, after gaining independence from the British in 1947.
 There's a grand Republic Day Parade in Delhi, featuring floats from various Indian states and procession of the armed forces.

 The Kumbh Mela (every 3-12 years) is often mentioned as the largest religious gathering in the world for a good reason!
-It brings together millions of pilgrims and sadhus (Hindu holy men) to bath in holy waters and be cleansed of sins.
+It brings together millions of pilgrims and sadhus (holy men) to bath in holy waters and be cleansed of sins.
 Special facilities are provided for tourists, although the sheer number of people can be daunting.

 Other Regional Festivals

 In addition to the above festivals, there are frequent regional festivals in India as well.
 These include Onam (a major festival in Kerala), Pongal (a thanksgiving harvest festival in Tamil Nadu), annual Pushkar Camel Fair in Rajasthan, and the tribal Hornbill festival in Nagaland in Northeast India.